Job Applications – New Batch · April 2026

 # Position Why this order Action needed

-RWD Steward Manager — Novo Nordisk Submitted Apr 23.
-Done
+RWD Steward Manager — Novo Nordisk Applied Apr 23 — rejected.
+Closed

 🎯 Clinical Data & AI Engineer — ALK Applied Apr 23 — interview secured.
 Prepare for interview